 The aggregation of products having the same color is made by the formula engine, which also applies an internal loop to execute the CONTAINS function.
 This is the same logic used by a PivotTable displaying the following result:

-In the recent version of DAX language available in Excel 2016, Power BI Desktop, and Analysis Services 2016, you can use the INTERSECT function to apply the same pattern.
-Thus, you can write:
+In Power BI and Analysis Services 2017, you can use the TREATAS function to apply the same pattern, as in the following example:

 [Sales - Virtual Relationship - 2016] := CALCULATE ( SUMX ( Sales, Sales[Net Price] * Sales[Quantity] ), INTERSECT ( ALL ( Sales[ProductKey] ), VALUES ( 'Product'[ProductKey] ) ) )

 In practice, you can apply the following pattern:

 [Filtered Measure] := CALCULATE ( <target_measure>, INTERSECT ( ALL ( <target_granularity_column> ), VALUES ( <lookup_granularity_column> ) ) )

 The result produced to the user is identical, and the formula engine requires the same data to the storage engine.
 Thus, you still pay a higher price compared to the query plan obtained using a physical relationship, but the pressure on the formula engine is reduced thanks to a shorter query plan.